Angus Brown - Co-Founder - Arepa

 So there’s this class of drugs called MAO inhibitors that were taken as medication for depression or for Parkinsons but they have got quite a lot of side effects.
 But these New Zealand blackcurrants that our grower produces (and is unique to the blackcurrant in the New Zealand blackcurrant industry) are working just as well as some of these MAO inhibitor medications.

 But with hardly any of the side effects, they're doing it just as well as some of these medications.
-We've had early indications showing the efficacy and that's why we've been selected for a very prominent anti dementia study funded by Dementia Australia this year.
+We've had early indications showing the efficacy and that's why we've been selected for a very prominent anti dementia study funded by the Dementia Centre for Research Collaboration in Australia this year.

 Wow, that’s incredible research.
 So, how much would I need to drink to see some of these benefits?